bgd-labs/aave-proposals-v3/src/20240206_Multi_SetLiquidityObservationLabsAsEmissionManagerForWstETHOnV3Markets/SetLiquidityObservationLabsAsEmissionManagerForWstETHOnV3Markets.md

 ## Specification

-The Lido "Lido Liquidity Observation Labs wallet address will be provided in a later stage.
+The Lido "Lido Liquidity Observation Labs Gnosis safe wallet address is `0xC18F11735C6a1941431cCC5BcF13AF0a052A5022` on every network.

 The AIP call setEmissionAdmin() method in the emission_manager contract.